ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 * Coordinate with the product line development team, if applicable.
 * Maintain the project by means of fixing bugs and providing support for new releases.
-* Uphold Ansys' reputation in the open-source community.
+* Uphold Ansys' reputation in the open source community.

 Managerial